 About Fossil Partners, L.P.

-Texas-based Fossil has more than 265 stores under a variety of formats and banners (Fossil, Watch Station, and SKAGEN) across North America, which accounts for nearly half of the company's total sales.
-Another 320-plus stores are located outside of North America.
+Texas-based Fossil has around 200stores under a variety of formats and banners (Fossil, Watch Station, and SKAGEN) across North America.
+The company has nearly 285 retail and outlet stores internationally.
 Fossil has warehouses and distribution centers in the US (Texas), Germany, and Hong Kong.
-It sells its products in about 150 countries worldwide, but the US is its largest market, accounting for 45% of net sales.
+It sells its products in about 150 countries worldwide, but the US is its largest market, accounting for more than 35% of net sales.

 Sales and Marketing

-The company's products are distributed globally through various distribution channels, including wholesale in countries, direct to the consumer through its retail stores and commercial websites, and through third-party distributors.
-Internationally, its products are sold to department stores, specialty retail stores, and specialty watch and jewelry stores, and websites.
+The company's products are distributed globally through various distribution channels, including wholesale, direct to the consumer, and through third-party distributors.
+Its products are sold in department stores, specialty retail stores, specialty watch and jewelry stores, and through websites.